Northwestern-Data-Sci-Seminar/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Enchanted Badgers/checkpoint-4/src/q2/README.md

 allennlp evaluate boe_model/model.tar.gz data/complaints/test_prepped.tsv --include-package complaint_classifier_module
 ```

 A set of metrics and accuracy output will be viewable as output in the terminal.
+A full analysis of the results can be found in the `findings.pdf` document for Checkpoint 4.